ethereumclassic/Awesome-ETC/README.md

 - [A Guide to Building Your First Decentralized Application (37:00)](https://www.youtube.com/watch?v=gSQXq2_j-mw)
 - [Ethereum YouTube Channel](https://www.youtube.com/user/ethereumproject) - Mostly older videos of Devcon 1 and before.
 - [Ethereum Foundation YouTube Channel](https://www.youtube.com/channel/UCNOfzGXD_C9YMYmnefmPH0g) - Most up to date events and streams including the Ethereum Devcon conferences and dev meetings.
+- [Unstoppable Code: The Difference Between Can't and Won't](https://youtu.be/Q6euy5W1js4) -  In this talk, Andreas discusses what is interesting about both Bitcoin and Ethereum: unstoppable code.
+He looks at cryptography and decentralized systems as defensive mechanisms to assert and enforce our human rights, and the effect of the Silk Road on the public's perception of cryptocurrencies.
+He also warns that the Ethereum community will soon need to reconcile diverse ethical codes and legal jurisdictions, and make a decision about whether they will build "won't" or "can't" governance systems.
+What is the unstoppable code worth running?

 <div align="center">
   <img alt="Ethereum Classic Logo" src="./images/ethereum_classic_logo_green_full_spin.gif">